tatiana-bondarenko/tanya.bondarenko.github.io/_pages/teaching.md

 * Fall 2022. *Field Methods* (Ling 117r, graduate class)
 * Spring 2023. *Syntactic Theory II* (Ling 212, graduate class)
 * Spring 2023. (together with G. Chierchia) *Syntax-Semantics Interface: Events and Argument Structure* (Ling 205r, graduate seminar)

+## **Previous teaching experience**

+### Syntax
+* TA for *Introduction to Syntax* at the 2nd Crete Summer School of Linguistics (Instructor: Sabine Iatridou), 2018.
+* Instructor (together with Andrey Zavgorodny) for *Introduction to the generative syntax*, seminar for schoolchildren at the Department of Structural and Applied Linguistics, Lomonosov Moscow State University, Sept.
+2013 – May 2014.

+### Semantics
+* TA for *Advanced Semantics* (24.973, graduate class) at MIT (Instructor: Martin Hackl).
+2021.
+* TA for *Introduction to formal semantics* at the  NY-St. Petersburg Institute of Linguistics, Cognition and Culture (Instructor: Sergei Tatevosov), 2016.
+* TA for *Introduction to formal semantics* at the NY-St. Petersburg Institute of Linguistics, Cognition and Culture (Instructors: Philippe Schlenker & Sergei Tatevosov), 2015.

+### Fieldwork
+* TA for *Field Methods in Linguistics* at MIT (24.909, undergraduate class, Language: Wolof, Instructor: Adam Albright), Fall 2018.

+### Intro
+*  TA for *Introduction to Linguistics* (24.900, undergraduate class) at MIT (Instructor: David Pesetsky).